I Am Moving to a Blog Cabin

 Letter writing will become popular once again, gaining a new lease on life after the internet crashes repeatedly because of the profusion of blogs, tweets, and youtube videos created by 5-year olds, holographic spammers, robots, and terrorist groups.

 Because people want to connect.
 And WHY do people want to connect?
 Because there is a fundamental need inside each and every one of us to feel connected.

 Most business leaders are likely to say something like "the marketplace," or "our customers" or "company values," but the real answer is far more fundamental -- your self.

 Remember that?
 The part of you that doesn't have a title, a strategic plan, or a smart phone to keep it all together?
-That's where real communication begins -- from the inside out.
+That's where innovation begins -- from the inside out.
 And even more importantly, that's where the real experience of life begins.